frankstepanski/js-fullstack-course/05-Git/5-team-workflow.md

 ## Wrap up

-This guide introduced the essential collaboration practices used across modern engineering teams.
-Mastering Git and GitHub is about more than learning commands — it’s about understanding *how teams build software together*.
+This introduced you to the essential collaboration practices used across modern engineering teams.
+Mastering Git and GitHub is about more than learning commands — it's about understanding *how teams build software together*.

 Modern software development depends on predictable workflows, shared ownership of code, and practices that ensure stability even as many developers work simultaneously.
 Git and GitHub give teams the structure, safety, and visibility needed to work at scale.

-Throughout this document, you’ve learned how developers:
+You’ve learned how developers:

 - Track the evolution of a project using commit history
-- Recover safely from mistakes with Git’s undo tools
+- Recover safely from mistakes with Git's undo tools
 - Work independently using branches
 - Merge features responsibly
 - Collaborate through pull requests